tensorflow/tfx/docs/tutorials/tfx/tfx_for_mobile.md

 TFLite model.
 Regardless of whether a TFLite model or the a SavedModel is analyzed, the output of the `Evaluator` will have exactly the same structure.

-However, please note that the Evaluator assumes that the TFLite model is saved in a file named `tflite` within trainer_lite.outputs['model'].